Chicago mayor demands answers after Smollett hoax charges dropped

 Emanuel said Smollett had “abused” the city of Chicago, a day after the actor walked out of court saying he had been vindicated in insisting he had not staged a racist assault against him in January.

-Smollett had been charged with 16 felony counts of disorderly conduct alleging he gave false accounts of an attack on him to police investigators.
+Smollett, who plays a gay musician on Fox’s hip-hop TV drama “Empire,” had been charged with 16 felony counts of disorderly conduct alleging he gave false accounts of an attack on him to police investigators.

 On Tuesday, the Cook County State’s Attorney’s office said it stood by its accusation against Smollett but was dropping all the charges, saying the actor’s prior community service and his agreeing to forfeit his $10,000 bond was a just outcome.

-Emanuel said he would like to see records from the police investigation into the alleged attack made public.
-“Let’s get to the bottom of this,” he said.
-“Let’s find out what happened.”
+“There’s some people who were never gonna be satisfied unless Mr. Smollett spent many nights in prison, and then there were others who believed that the charging of 16 counts of disorderly conduct was excessive,” she said in the interview.
+She said the charges Smollett faced were unlikely to have led to a prison sentence if he had been convicted.

+“What I can tell you is that most people who come through the criminal justice system don’t give up $10,000 of their hard-earned money, or engage in volunteer services connected with an alleged offense, without viewing that as a way of being held accountable,” she said.

-Smollett earned widespread sympathy from celebrities and some Democratic presidential candidates over his account of the alleged assault.
+Smollett initially earned widespread sympathy from celebrities and some Democratic presidential candidates over his account of the alleged assault.

-But police arrested Smollett on Feb.
-21, accusing the actor of paying two brothers $3,500 to stage the attack in an effort to use the notoriety to advance his career.
+The Chicago Police Department released what it said were all its records from the case on Wednesday, totaling 61 pages, with some names and other personal details redacted.

+The records conformed with the information included in court filings, including summaries of interviews with the Osundairo brothers who said Smollett gave them a $3,500 check and $100 in cash to buy the rope, ski masks, gloves and red baseball caps used in the attack.

 On Tuesday, Chicago Police Superintendent Eddie Johnson also criticized the prosecutor’s decision, saying it did not serve justice.